andrewtbanks/GWTutor/README.md

 The standalone execuatble for GWTutor is contained in the directory /GWTutor.
 Download this entire directory to your computer and exectue GWTutor.exe

 The Installation process will start automatically.
+You will need administrative privledges on the computer to install GWTutor (which includes the MATLAB RUNTIME 2017a support library)

-Standalone executables GWTutor.exe requires installation of MATLAB RUNTIME 2017.
-This is compiled with GWTutor.exe, but is also free to download at https://www.mathworks.com/products/compiler/matlab-runtime.html.
+The Standalone executable GWTutor.exe requires installation of MATLAB RUNTIME 2017.
+This is compiled with GWTutor.exe and will be installed as part of the GWTutor installation process.
+It is also free to download at https://www.mathworks.com/products/compiler/matlab-runtime.html.